egre55/egre55.github.io/_posts/2019-01-24-system-properties-uac-bypass.md

 This folder is writeable by unpriviledged users, who may want to install Apps from the Microsoft Store.

-After crafting a DLL (tested with DllMain) and saving it to the WindowsApps folder, "SystemPropertiesAdvanced.exe" is executed again (from a Medium Integrity Level command prompt), and calc.exe is spawned as a High Integrity Level process.
+After crafting a DLL to spawn calc.exe (tested with DllMain), it is saved to the WindowsApps folder.
+"SystemPropertiesAdvanced.exe" is executed again (from a Medium Integrity Level command prompt), and calc.exe is spawned as a High Integrity Level process.

 ![uac-bypass]({{ site.url }}/images/uac-bypass.png){: .center-image }